DamoM73/turtle_vid_tute/lesson_4.md

 - `Traceback`:
   - When looking at a `Traceback` always check the last line first
   - Error line `3` tells us that the error occurred at line `5` in the code: `for index in range(sides):`
-    - Here we are trying to use the values in `sides` in a `range` function but Python thinks it is a string.
+    - Here we are trying to use the values in `sides` in a `range` function, but Python thinks it is a string.
     - let's look at where we got the value for `sides`
   - Line `19`: `sides = input("How many sides?> ")`
     - We took the value the user entered and assigned it to `sides`.